 The Russian River is our life blood.
 Let’s continue to take responsibility to maintain and keep it clean not only for our use, but for the use of all of the native flora and fauna in the watershed.

-We thank you and hope to see 750 of you out at this years 30th annual 2017 watershed-wide cleanup, on Saturday, September 16!
+We thank you and hope to see 750 of you out at this year’s watershed-wide cleanup, on the third Saturday in September every year!